What it Takes to be a Passionate Youth Worker

 And that is exactly why we created The Passionate Youth Worker podcast.

 June 1, 2022 marks the beginning of season 3.
 For the past two years, we’ve shared amazing stories of youth workers from around the world.
-The Passionate Youth Worker podcast has been downloaded nearly 10,000 times and heard in nearly 200 countries.
+The Passionate Youth Worker podcast has been downloaded nearly 10,000 times and heard in more than 65 countries.